West Huntspill Academy, New Road, West Huntspill, Highbridge, Somerset, TA9 3QE

 Welcome to Willow Class

-Willow class is made up of 27 children in year 2 and year 3.
-Miss Smith is our Teacher and Miss Lovell and Miss Kirkbride are Willow's TAs.
-Miss Prowse and Miss Gibbons work as 1:1 TAs.
+Willow class is made up of 20 children in year 2 and year 3.
+Miss Smith is our Teacher and Miss Lovell and Miss Nurcombe are Willow's TAs.
+Miss Gibbons works as 1:1 TA.

 We love and have a positive attitude to our learning and always try our best and work hard.